-V00030-P90060 KEEP THIS P ORTION FOR YOU R RECORE THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETA ETACH AND RETURN THIS PORTION ON ATION BIO CO.
-For All Withhold All For All Except To withhold authority to vote for any individua nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. al e \neg follo The board of directors recommends voting "FOR" the following proposals: 0 0 number(s) of the norminee(s) on the line below.
-1. Election of four Class III directors to our board of directors, each to serve until the 2026 Annual Meeting of Stockholders.
-0 J J - Nominees: 01) Dannielle Appelhans 02) Gustav Christensen 03) Charles Rowland 04) Catherine Stehman-Breen For Against Abstain 2.
-2. Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
-0 0 0 3.
-Approval of an amendment to our restated certificate of incorporation to reflect new Delaware law provisions regarding officer exculpation.
+V00030-P90060 KEEP THI KEEP THIS PORTION FOR YOUR RECORD THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RTION ON The ATION BIO CO. board of directors recommends voting "FOR" the owing proposals: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\overline{}$ 1.
+Election of four Class III directors to our board of directors, each to serve until the 2026 Annual Meeting of Stockholders.
+U U U , Nominees: 01) Dannielle Appelhans 02) Gustav Christensen 03) Charles Rowland 04) Catherine Stehman-Breen For Against Abstain 2.
+Ratification of the appointment of Ernst & Young LL December 31, 2023.
+P as our indepe endent re gistered public accounting firm for the fiscal year endin g O 0 0 3.
+3. Approval of an amendment to our restated certificate of incorporation to reflect new Delaware law provisions regarding officer exculpation.
 0 0 0 4.
 Approval, on an advisory (non-binding) basis, of the compensation of our named executive officers.
-0 0 0 E: In their discretion, the proxyholders are authorized to vot ostponement thereof. e upor such othe r business as may properly come before the meeting and any adjournment Pleas se sign exactly as your name(s) appear(s) hereon.
-When signi ers should each sign personally.
+0 0 0 TE: In their discretion, the proxyholders are authorized to vote ostponement thereof. e upor n such othe r business as may properly come before the meeting and any adjournmen nt Plea se sign exactly as your name(s) annear(s) hereon.
+When signify ing as attorney e xecutor ac dministrator, or other fiduciary, please give full title as such.
+Joir nt. own ers should each sign personally.
 All holders must sign.
-If a corp ing as ooratio attorney, e n or partne xecutor, ac rship, plea dministrator, or other fiduciary, please give full title se sign in full corporate or partnership name by auth as such.
-Joint orized officer.
-Signi ature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date
+If a corp oratio n or partne rship, pleas se sign in full corporate or partnership name by authorized office 7 L IN CASE CICAL MITTINA POY ]